BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Robustness to Kernel Settings

 \section{Robustness to Kernel Settings}

-Another notorious problem of LIME (or any approach with a notion of localisation) is how to meaningfully define a ``neighbourhood'' of the instance of interest (as required by the step 4 of the LIME workflow depicted in Sec.~\ref{sec_Preliminaries}), e.g., as noted by \cite[Chpt.~5.7]{molnar_interpretable_2020} as a ``very big and unsolved problem''.
-To be exact, by default, LIME uses an exponential smoothing kernel to define the neighbourhood with a given kernel width which determines how large the neighbourhood is: A small kernel width means that an instance must be very close to influence the local model, vice versa.
-However, there is no good way to find the best kernel settings.
+Another notorious problem of LIME (or any approach with a notion of localisation) is how to meaningfully define a ``neighbourhood'' of the instance of interest (as required by the step 4 of LIME depicted in Appendix~\ref{sec_app_preliminaries}).
+By default, LIME uses an exponential smoothing kernel to define the neighbourhood with a given kernel width that determines how large the neighbourhood is.
+While intuitively a smaller kernel width means that an instance needs to be closer to influence the local model (vice versa), no effective way exists to find the best kernel settings.
 The best strategy for now is to try different kernel settings and see if the explanations make sense, which inevitably is subject to errors/bias.
-Moreover, in many scenarios, you can easily turn your explanation around by changing the kernel settings, as shown by an example in \cite[Chpt.~5.7]{molnar_interpretable_2020}.
-This lack of robustness in XAI techniques to the bias in choosing kernel settings motivates our work.
+Moreover, an explanation may be easily turned around by changing the kernel settings \citep[Chpt.~5.7]{molnar_interpretable_2020}.

-Specifically, we explore the robustness of AI explainers to the kernel width parameter (denoted by $l$ later) for a given kernel function.
-Without loss of generality, other kernel setting parameters\footnote{E.g., the distance parameter in a periodic kernel.} can be studied in a similar way. \begin{definition} To explain a given instance $i$, we denote $h_i: (0,+\infty) \rightarrow \mathbb{R}^m $ as the importance vector of the $m$ features taking $l$ as the kernel width setting.
-For any pair of kernel width parameters $l_1$ and $l_2$, there exists a global Lipschitz value $L \in \mathbb{R}$ such that $||h_i(l_1)-h_i(l_2)||\leq L ||l_1-l_2||$. \end{definition} Naturally, this global Lipschitz value quantifies the robustness of an explainer to the choices of kernel width.
+To compare between BayLIME and LIME, we explore the robustness to the \textit{kernel width} parameter (denoted by $l$ later) in LIME's default exponential kernel function.
+Other kernel setting parameters\footnote{E.g., the distance parameter in a periodic kernel.} can be studied in a similar way. \begin{definition} To explain a given instance $i$, we denote $h_i: (0,+\infty) \rightarrow \mathbb{R}^m $ as the importance vector of $m$ features taking $l$ as the kernel width setting.
+For any pair of kernel width parameters $l_1$ and $l_2$, there exists a global Lipschitz value $\mathcal{L} \in \mathbb{R}$ such that $||h_i(l_1)-h_i(l_2)||\leq \mathcal{L} ||l_1-l_2||$. \end{definition} Intuitively, this global Lipschitz value quantifies the robustness of an explainer to the change of kernel width.
+The computation of $\mathcal{L}$ can be seen as an optimisation problem: